 Nutrition Info (Approximate Values)

-This Schezwan Fried Rice recipe post from the archives (first published in June 2014) has been republished and updated on 14 June 2021.
+This Schezwan Fried Rice recipe from the archives was first published in June 2014.
+It has been updated on December 2024.

 Very nice Chinese schezwan fried rice